 buying local produce to support local communities

 For more information about environmental issues related to travel and organisation attempting to manage the issues involved see:

-Overtourism considers the damage done to archaeological and other sites by very large numbers of visitors and how this can be overcome.
+Overtourism considers the damage done to archaeological and other sites by large numbers of visitors and how this can be addressed.